House Washing

 Bad for:

-• Any roof (shingle, tile, metal)
+• Any roof (shingle, tile, or metal)

 • Vinyl or wood siding